FullByte/FullByte.github.io/docs/about/me/support.md

 # Support

-Here are some possiblities to support me.
+Here are some possibilities to support me.

 Thanks for all the fish!